sudhackar/sudhackar.github.io/_posts/2019-11-12-csaw-ctf-finals-2019-mystery-boi-rev-400-writeup.md

 441 lines
 ```

-Here eventually checks pass for "flag{" and then exits.
+Here eventually checks pass for "flag{" and fail for "AAA...".
 This means the check happens byte by byte even though some of the checks are
 bogus.